-- The 1996 Convention puts in place a system of Central Authorities tasked with discharging the duties which are imposed by the Convention (Art.
+- 50. The 1996 Convention puts in place a system of Central Authorities tasked with discharging the duties which are imposed by the Convention (Art.
 29).
 Every Contracting State will designate a Central Authority for this purpose.
-65 "Central Authorities shall co-operate with each other and promote cooperation amongst the competent authorities in their States to achieve the purposes of the Convention" (Art.
+Central Authorities shall co-operate with each other and promote co-operation amongst the competent authorities in their States to achieve the purposes of the Convention (Art.
 30(1)).
 Each Central Authority is, as it were, a fixed point of contact for the Central Authorities of other Contracting States for requesting information or assistance.
-Central Authorities can cooperate in relation to unaccompanied or separated children in different ways. - In accordance with Article 30(2), in connection with the application of the 1996 Convention, Central Authorities shall take appropriate steps to provide information as to the laws in force of, and services available in, their States relating to the protection of children.
-The Central Authority of the State of origin of the child or the Central Authority of a third State could be requested to provide such information in a case where the child could be returned to his or her State of origin or relocated to a third State. - Under Article 31(c), the competent authority of a Contracting State may request the Central Authority of another Contracting State to provide assistance in locating a child that appears to be present on the territory of the requested State and in need of protection.
+Central Authorities can cooperate in relation to unaccompanied or separated children in different ways. - 51.
+In accordance with Article 30(2), in connection with the application of the 1996 Convention, Central Authorities shall take appropriate steps to provide information as to the laws in force of, and services available in, their States relating to the protection of children.
+The Central Authority of the State of origin of the child or the Central Authority of a third State could be requested to provide such information in a case where the child could be returned to his-or-hertheir State of origin or relocated to a third State. - 52.
+Under Article 31(c), the competent authority of a Contracting State may request the Central Authority of another Contracting State to provide assistance in locating a child that appears to be present on the territory of the requested State and in need of protection.
 Furthermore, Article 34 provides that "[w]here a measure of protection is contemplated, the competent authorities under the Convention, if the situation of the child so requires, may request any authority of another Contracting State which has information relevant to the protection of the child to communicate such information", which may include, where available, information about the location of the family members of an unaccompanied or separated child.
 Article 34 does not impose a duty to furnish the requested information.
 Doing so will therefore depend on the good will of the authorities of the requested State and the mutual trust between both States and on the substantive and procedural law applicable.
-The decision to share available information may also depend on the rules governing the confidentiality of the information in the requested State. - As noted above, Article 33 of the 1996 Convention imposes a mandatory procedure of consultation and approval for the cross-border placement of the child in a foster family or institutional
+The decision to share available information may also depend on the rules governing the confidentiality of the information in the requested State. - 53.
+As noted above, Article 33 of the 1996 Convention imposes a mandatory procedure of consultation and approval for the cross-border placement of the child in a foster family or institutional care, or the provision of care by kafala in another Contracting State.82 This consultation is initiated when an authority having jurisdiction under the Convention contemplates the placement of the child abroad